-In order to define a DATUM using X,Y points, either each point can be manually added or the points can be copied into the DATUM from a curve, using the "Copy points from curve..." button.
+In order to define a DATUM using X,Y points, either each point can be manually added or the points can be copied into the DATUM from a curve, using the Copy points from curve... button.
 This will open a list of curves and allow one to be selected or picked on the screen and the option to copy the curve label is also given.
 The areas between the curve and the axes can be filled, either above and below or left and right.
+Note that DATUM curves are always plotted against the left-hand y-axis scale, even when copied from a curve currently plotted against the right-hand y-axis.